juanAtomic/Cali-inflation-compared-to-colombia-inflation/README.md

 # Cali inflation compared to colombia inflation
- I show the inflation and adquisitive power loss of city cali and country colombia
+ I show the inflation and adquisitive power loss of city cali and colombia